-The authors would like to thank Sybil Baloyi, Angie Cannon, Laura Marshall, Joy Marshall, and Mark Dekay for their invaluable input while developing this curriculum, graduate student Hollywood Conrad for her contribution to the final project, National Organization of Minority Architecture Students (NOMAS) East Tennessee Chapter members Michael McKever, Gina Nguyen, DeMauri Mumphrey, and Cameron Davis for their contrubtion to the prelimnary prepartion of this course.
+I would like to thank Sybil Baloyi, Angie Cannon, Laura Marshall, Joy Marshall, and Mark Dekay for their invaluable input while developing this curriculum, graduate students Kristin Pitts and Hollywood Conrad for their contribution to the final project, National Organization of Minority Architecture Students (NOMAS) East Tennessee Chapter members Michael McKever, Gina Nguyen, DeMauri Mumphrey, and Cameron Davis for their contribution to the preliminary preparation of this research.

-The authors would also like to thank The University of Tennessee's College of Architecture and Design for supporting the development of this course.
+I would also like to thank The University of Tennessee's College of Architecture and Design for supporting the development of this course.